 The HOME Special Reserve Fund has replaced the HOME Initiative Program which was terminated in 2013.
-The Special Reserve Fund will be used for special projects or programs that further the mission of DHCD.
-DHCD will announce the availability of these funds and the funds will be allocated on a first-come, first-serve basis with priority given to Community Housing Development Organizations (CHDOs) that produce CHDO reserve eligible projects.
+The Special Reserve Fund will be used for special projects or programs that

 The HOME Special Reserve Fund will be used to finance programs, projects and activities that fill a need not met by other DHCD housing programs or for any other existing CDA program which has fully encumbered the majority or all of the available funds for that particular activity, but which promotes the development of affordable, safe and sustainable housing for homeowners, renters, and special populations.